alfonsojsm8/incentive-games-pre/README.md

 # INCENTIVE GAMES

 Hi!
-This is a ¡the version from Alfonso Sánchez to Incentive Games.
+This is the version from Alfonso Sánchez to Incentive Games.

 ## HOW TO RUN IT